ZacDSmith/Discord-bot/README.md

         main(user_id, wallet, bank),
         items(name, price, description, id{primarykey}),
         inv(user_id, item, id{primarykey}, count)
-    When a user types in chat for the first time, they are rewarded 100 coins and a spot in the database.
+    When a user types in chat for the first time, they are rewarded 100 currency.

 commands.py